Doctor of Nursing Practice

 The M.S.N. to D.N.P. expands the skills and competencies of the advanced practice nurse for greater career options.

 The University of Arkansas now offers an online program to earn Doctor of Nursing Practice-Executive Master of Business Administration dual degrees.
-It is for master’s prepared, advanced-practice nurses with leadership experience who seek top executive positions in healthcare systems and industries.
+It is for master’s prepared, advanced-practice nurses with leadership experience who seek top executive positions in health care systems and industries.

 Degree Requirements (from Catalog of Studies)